 No, we haven’t gone completely mad.
 Contrary to popular belief, a denim jacket can be worn with tailoring.
 More specifically, tailored trousers.
 This look gives a new meaning to the term “smart-casual”, in that it is quite literally, smart on the bottom and casual up top.

 This will work best with a dark denim jacket – think black, grey or raw.
-Slot a black roll neck or crew-neck jumper underneath and finish your upper half off with some optional accessories: a quality pair of shades, a fisherman beanie, or even both.
+Slot a black roll neck or crew-neck jumper underneath and finish your upper half off with some optional accessories: a quality pair of sunglasses, a fisherman beanie, or even both.

 For the “smart” part, chose charcoal wool trousers with a slim leg.
 Factor in some pleats for extra cool points.
 Last but not least, slip on a pair of black leather Derby shoes to tie the look together.